dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 Non-significant Genes:
 * Plotted in grey, representing genes with no statistically significant expression changes.

-Significance Threshold: A horizontal line at p = 0.05 indicates the statistical significance cutoff.

-Fold Change Threshold: Genes are further classified based on their biological significance using fold change thresholds.

-X-Axis (Log2 Fold Change): The x-axis shows the log2 fold change in gene expression, representing the magnitude of change between two conditions.
-Values farther from zero indicate a greater change.

-Y-Axis (-log10 P-Value): The y-axis displays the -log10 p-value, representing the statistical significance of the changes.
-Larger values indicate higher statistical confidence.
+The provided image depicts a volcano plot, a scatter plot used to visualize differential gene expression.
+The x-axis represents the log2 fold change, which indicates the magnitude of change in gene expression between two conditions; values further from zero signify greater changes.
+The y-axis displays the -log10 p-value, representing the statistical significance of these changes, with higher values indicating stronger confidence in the results.

+The horizontal dashed line corresponds to the significance threshold, typically set at a p-value of 0.05; genes above this line are considered statistically significant.
+Points in red and blue highlight upregulated and downregulated genes, respectively, while grey points represent genes that show no significant change.
+The fold change threshold is also used to classify genes based on their biological significance, making the volcano plot an effective tool for identifying key genes for further investigation.

 ## Generating Volcano Plots